alaziuk/Autopilot-emulator/README.md

 The value is capped at 100, because it's a percentage representation for speed.
 Meaning that if input is > 100, it's considered a 100.

+It's currently being expanded to have PWM and CAN communication.